hturnbull93/hturnbull93/README.md

 *Digital Communication and Website Manager*
 - Developed [thenurserytheatre.com](https://thenurserytheatre.com) in WordPress, using HTML/CSS/JS/PHP.
 - Maintain technical documents to assist users in updating content.
-- Renovated and maintain Google Ads campaigns, leading to an increase in click through rate.
+- Renovated Google Ads campaigns, leading to an increase in click through rate.

 **Graphic and Web Design Freelancer** (Aug 2017 to Present)
 *Freelancer*

-During my time as a freelance web designer I have worked with several companies, mainly in the arts and charity sectors.
 Generally my work has focussed on on front-end systems.
 I have gained good experience of HTML5, CSS3, and preprocessors such as SASS.

 - I have implemented UI's in line with customer's brand guidelines, while maintaining a good user experience.
 - Improvements I have made have contributed to the growth of in sales of clases and corporate workshops for both The Nursery Theatre and Hoopla Impro.